If Muslims Can Build Churches in Egypt, Has Persecution Ended?

 One Christian leader, requesting anonymity, tried to put it in context.

-USCIRF, Coptic Solidarity, and 21Wilberforce are among the many organizations that call for his release.
+USCIRF, Coptic Solidarity, and 21Wilberforce are among the many organizations that call for Kamel’s release.

 They are not the only ones.

-The image is suspect in other ways, said Sam Tadros, senior fellow at the Hudson Institute Center for Religious Freedom.
+The image is suspect in other ways, said Sam Tadros, senior fellow at Hudson Institute’s Center for Religious Freedom.
 His grades for the government mirrored its infographic.

 But there are zero Copts in the higher ranks of the intelligence and security services, sending a message that they are not to be trusted.

-For church building, a “C.” New churches in new cities is commendable.
+For church building, a C. New churches in new cities are commendable.

 But only one has been built in an already populated area: the Libyan martyrs’ church.
 And Sisi’s decree was met with such opposition that it had to be moved to the outskirts of the village.